curblr/curblr-spec/Rule.md

 | authority.phone | Optional override | `string` (`E.164 format`: + `country code` + `local area code` + `phone number`) | The phone number,  including country and area code, for the regulatory agency that could be contacted about parking regulations | `+15551231234`

 Data fields should generally be considered case insensitive since they are used programmatically; we use lower-case in our examples, except for fields that would be used for display purposes (such as a street name or agency name).

+It is possible for more than one regulation to apply to the same section of a street.
+For example, a section of curb may be a loading zone during the morning, a paid parking zone during the afternoon, and a free parking zone in the evening.
+A stretch of curb may be regulated for two-hour parking normally, but during a snow emergency that regulation is superseded by a no parking regulation.
+Or a temporary regulation might be put into place to disallow parking in a construction zone.

+A priority hierarchy allows different regulations to coexist without ambiguity.
+When multiple regulations apply at a specific location and time, the priority hierarchy determines which one is in force.

+In the real world, priorities are often implied rather than explicit.
+Road users assume that a "No Parking - Street Cleaning" sign overrules a "2H Meter Parking" sign.
+As computers are not adept at making these kinds of value judgements, CurbLR requires that priorities be specified explicitly.

+Priorities also avoid the need to define the regulations for each span of curb individually.
+An entire street or set of streets might be regulated as resident parking, but with small spans near fire hydrants defined with higher priority "no parking" regulations applied.
+To resolve potential conflicts when regulations overlap one another, a descriptive priority category is included as part of each regulation, and the [metadata](Manifest.md) includes an ordered list of these priority categories, establishing a hierarchy on the street.

+The priority hierarchy is included in the [metadata](Manifest.md) and should be used to resolve potential conflicts when regulations overlap one another.
+The default hierarchy is described below.
+It is based on the premise that more restrictive regulations supercede more permissive regulations, which is how a user would interpret these signs on the street.
+The default hierarchy will apply to most places, but can be customized if a jurisdiction differs from the norm or needs more flexibility.
+By defining categories and placing them in a priority order, CurbLR avoids the need to hardcode the priority level of each regulation on a street.

 ## Activity: possible values